codedreams/trust/README.md

 # Trust

-Trust is a escaping library meant for usage against xss
+Trust is an escaping library meant for usage against xss

 ## Usage